 Discrimination happens frequently in the workplace and during the hiring process in the construction industry.
 Whether the discrimination is done intentionally or unintentionally, it is against the law.
-If a current employee on your job site or a job applicant seeking employment with your company feels they have been treated unfairly due to their race, sex, or religion, they can file a complaint through either the federal and state level or both.
-Federal discrimination laws are enforced by the Equal Employment Opportunity Commission (EEOC) and the Florida Commission on Human Relations (FCHR) enforces discrimination laws at the state level.
+If a current employee on your job site or a job applicant seeking employment with your company feels they have been treated unfairly due to their race, sex, or religion, they can file a complaint at the federal and state level or both.
+Federal discrimination laws are enforced by the Equal Employment Opportunity Commission (EEOC).
+The Florida Commission on Human Relations (FCHR) enforces discrimination laws at the state level.

-The Sarasota construction attorneys of Trent Cotney P.A. want you to be aware of the discrimination complaints that can escalate into a lawsuit brought against your company.
+The Sarasota construction attorneys of Trent Cotney P.A. want you to be aware of the type of discrimination complaints that can escalate into a lawsuit.

 Types of Discrimination